Mornac/holbertonschool-system_engineering-devops/web_infrastructure_design/3-scale_up.md

 ![Design of the Advanced Web infrastructure](https://raw.githubusercontent.com/Mornac/holbertonschool-system_engineering-devops/main/web_infrastructure_design/images/Task3.jpg)

-## 2. Specifics about the infrastruture
+## 2. Specifics about the infrastructure
 ### For every additional element, why added it?
 - Additional Server:
     - Better resource utilization: each server optimized for its specific component